manassaloi/manassaloi.github.io/_posts/2025-02-28-uber-zero-auto.markdown

 My guess is that Rapido and Namma took market share away from them.
 Not just in auto, but also Cabs.
 Rapido is 0% commission even on cabs.

-This is a last ditch attempt from Uber to protect GMV (assuming auto rides on Uber's platform is significant % of their total rides), and give up on revenue.
+This is a last ditch defensive attempt from Uber to protect GMV (assuming auto rides on Uber's platform is significant % of their total rides), and give up on revenue.

 And Dara made it clear that he is focused on only countries where they can be clear number 1 or 2.